muggy8/improbable/have-and-havenot/rM7jQact.md

 'Melody' it read.

-Her name was carved into the inside of the bark.
+Her name was carved into the inside of the bark along with some other application info.

 I put her bark and the two tablets from earlier down and created a third tablet.